cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/03-sidebandsubtraction.md

 >
 {: .callout}

-Now you can type the code below to **quit root** and close all created windows:
+Now you can type the command below to **quit root** and close all created windows:

 ~~~
 .q